 Jesus wants our souls resting on the assurance that he will keep his promises to us.
 He says, “Cast all your anxiety on him because he cares for you.”
 (1 Peter 5:7, NIV).
 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 (Proverbs 3:5-6, NIV).
 He says, “and you will find rest for your souls.”
 (Matthew 11: 29, NIV).

-Resting in Jesus Christ protects us from weariness because even when we step into troubled waters we feel the assurance of Jesus’ presence and respond with confidence that in His hands, all will be well.
-Resting in Jesus Christ also cures us from weariness, because it always gives us hope for a brighter tomorrow and peaceful life in Christ Jesus our Lord.
+Resting in Jesus Christ protects us from weariness because even when we step into troubled waters we feel the assurance of Jesus’ presence and respond with confidence that, in His hands, all will be well.
+Resting in Jesus Christ also cures us from weariness because it gives us eternal hope for a brighter tomorrow and peaceful life in Him.

-As you approach this Advent season bear in mind that Jesus is our salvation, our fortress, our mighty rock, our refuge.
+As you approach this Advent season bear in mind that Jesus is our salvation, our fortress, our mighty rock and refuge.
 He is the one answer to every question, concern, fear, and need we will ever have.
-And so, He simply and comprehensively offers us Himself, for our hope is from Him and in Him.
+And so He simply and comprehensively offers us Himself, for our hope is from Him and in Him.

 1. Take some time this week to read through some of the beautiful promises God has made to us in His Word: https://www.biblestudytools.com/topical-verses/gods-promises-verses-in-the-bible/

-2. Write the down the promises that speak to your heart during this season.
+2. Write down the promises that speak to your heart during this season.

 4. Encourage yourself to rest in God, no matter what may come by singing along to this beautiful hymn: